-People’s rights to have meaningful connections
+People’s rights to meaningful connection with others

 Scotland’s Health and Social Care Standards set out what people should expect when using health, care or social work services.
 In 2022, two new Standards were introduced that cover the right to visit even when there is an outbreak of infectious disease.
 We have published guidance for care homes on how they must implement the new Standards.